 We are instigating the establishment of a system of active and transparent cooperation between players in the animation and VFX field (schools, state bodies and public administration institutions).
 We are actively involved in the creation of professional qualification standards.

 We represent the interests of those involved in animation at public administration agencies in the CR and EU.
 We compile recommendations and information aimed at improving the competitiveness of Czech animation.
-At the same time we work with others in the Czech audio-visual sector: the Audiovisual Producers Association (APA), the State Cinematography Fund, the Film Chamber and the Czech Film Centre.
+At the same time we work with others in the Czech audio-visual sector: the Audiovisual Producers Association (APA), the Czech Film Fund, the Czech Film Centre, the Film Chamber, the Film Commission and the Creative Europe Desk MEDIA.

 We are creating opportunities for meetings between producers, studios, TV company and film distribution professionals from developed markets and Central and Eastern European countries aimed at sparking cooperation on animation projects.
 Our aim is to build up long-term, firm partnerships that will benefit both sides in project production.